SpectralVectors/TransMat/README.md

 angjminer's Project BlUEMan demonstrated a similar functionality a few years ago, this is an attempt to achieve a similar result using an open framework.

-Jim Kroovy submitted a crash fix, and a refactoring suggestion that will likely be implemented soon, and may solve some other current limitations.
+Jim Kroovy submitted a crash fix, and a refactoring suggestion.

 Momchilo has pitched in with some licensing resources.